-Although, is it really sufficient to dedicate only one day to build a committed and engaged workplace?
-How about we go a step further and make this an all year-round process as opposed to standalone initiatives?
+Although, is it sufficient to dedicate only one day to build a committed and engaged workplace?
+How about we go a step further and make this an all-year-round process as opposed to standalone initiatives?

 If the management intentionally keeps its employees in the dark, even in trivial matters, it leads to a lack of trust between the two.
-Employees may also get an impression that the management does not have confidence in their abilities which furthers lowers their morale and subsequently productivity.
+Employees may also get the impression that the management does not have confidence in their abilities which further lowers their morale and subsequently, productivity.

 Employees can find meaning in their work only when they can see the bigger picture.
 They need to be able to see how their responsibilities contribute towards it.
-It shows them that their work matters and they are also responsible in helping the company achieve its goals.
-Teammates can see how their work is aligned with each other’s and how they need to work together to achieve the team’s overall goals.
+It shows them that their work matters, and they are also responsible for helping the company achieve its goals.
+Teammates can see how their work is aligned with each other’s and how they need to work together to attain the team’s overall objectives.
 Thus, there is a significant increase in collaboration in the workplace.

-For example, if employees are erring or have fallen way behind on their commitments, you wouldn’t want to wait till the end of the year to let them know about it, would you?
-Conversely, if certain employees have performed brilliantly in the first month or quarter itself, would they be happy to wait till the end of the year for their performance to be recognized by the company?
+For example, if employees are erring or have fallen way behind on their commitments, you wouldn’t want to wait till the end of the year to let them know about it.
+Would you?
+Similarly, if certain employees have performed brilliantly in the first month or quarter itself, would they be happy to wait till the end of the year for their performance appreciation?

-Today, the workplace consists of a mix of different generations such as the Baby Boomers, Generation X, the Millennials and the upcoming Generation Z. The last two generations are challenging the status quo and making sure their voices are being heard.
-Companies have had to adapt to the preferences of this younger workforce and bring changes in the workplace accordingly.
+Today, the workplace consists of a mix of different generations, such as the Baby Boomers, Generation X, the Millennials, and the upcoming Generation Z. The last two generations are challenging the status quo and making sure that employers hear their voices.
+Companies have to adapt to the preferences of this younger workforce and bring changes in the workplace accordingly.

-One of these initiatives is career mapping, wherein it is basically a guideline for how a career will progress over a period of time.
+One of these initiatives is career mapping, wherein it is a guideline for how a career will progress over a while.
 Career mapping is beneficial for both the employee as well as the employer.

 While you focus on introducing initiatives essential for fueling passion in the workplace, make sure you do not miss out on the telltale signs of drooping work passion.